shakacode/react_on_rails/docs/node-renderer/heroku.md

 ```
 puma: bundle exec puma -C config/puma.rb
-vm-renderer: bin/vm-renderer
+node-renderer: bin/node-renderer
 ```

-### bin/vm-renderer
+### bin/node-renderer

 ```
 #!/bin/bash
 cd client
-yarn run vm-renderer
+yarn run node-renderer
 ```
-Be sure your script to run the vm-renderer sets some port, like 3800 which is also set as the config.renderer_url for your Rails server.
+Be sure your script to run the node-renderer sets some port, like 3800 which is also set as the config.renderer_url for your Rails server.

-### vm-renderer
+### node-renderer
-Any task in client/package.json that starts the vm-renderer
+Any task in client/package.json that starts the node-renderer

 ### Modifying Precompile Task